Bill Wood

 If you've read my reviews of Shawscope Vol. 1 and Shawscope Vol. 2, you'll know the most acclaimed '70s kung fu movies were produced by Shaw Brothers Studios.
 Of course they can't all be classics, and many of films we watched back in the day fell a bit short of the lofty standards set by the Shaws.

 Some of the films on this list are legitimately awesome, others not so much.
-Most fall under the category of guilty pleasure, and none were produced by Shaw Brothers or feature the immortal Bruce Lee.
+Most fall under the category of guilty pleasure, and none were produced by Shaw Brothers or feature megastars such as Bruce Lee or Jackie Chan.
 Far from a "Best Of" list, I'm simply shedding light on a few grindhouse gems that I find entertaining, despite (or perhaps because of) their lo-fi production standards and godawful English dubbing.

 Protip: If you're hungry for old-school kung fu flicks and haven't subscribed to Wu Tang Collection on YouTube, you'll want to do that.
 Free streaming services such as Tubi also have more kung fu than you can shake a bo stick at.